hotbear1110/buff_bot/README.md

 3. Type "npm i" *enter*
 4. Type "node app.js" *enter*

-Now make a file called ".env" and put your cookie token in there.
+Now make a file called ".env" and put your cookie tokens in there.

 ### Example of .env: